bootstrap-vue/bootstrap-vue/src/components/form-textarea/README.md

 To keep the text-area at a set height, set both `rows` and `max-rows` to the same value.

+**Note:** auto rows will only work when the user explicitly enters newlines in the textarea.

 ### Disable resize

 Note that some web browsers will allow the user to re-size the hight of the textarea.
-To disable this, set the `no-resize` prop to true.
+To disable this, set the `no-resize` prop to `true`.

 ## Contextual states